engineyard/ey-docs/pages/asset-pipeline.md

 <h2 id="paths">Asset paths</h2>

-With the Asset Pipeline, static assets are served from a flat file system in the `public/assets` directory.
+With the asset pipeline, static assets are served from a flat file system in the `public/assets` directory.
 Because of this, the recommended practice is to use the new `asset_path` helpers.
 This can either be done using a preprocessor or by using [sass-rails](https://github.com/rails/sass-rails)